learn-co-curriculum/phase-1-array-iterator-methods/README.md

 ];
 ```

-We can iterate over that collection and print out everyone's first name as
+We can iterate over that collection and print out everyone's first name using a
-follows:
+`for...of` loop:

 ```js
 function firstNamePrinter(collection) {